-Harvest and Market Animal Products Handout 4 Implications of the Value Chain and Value Add to Products For the Farmer
+Harvest and Market the Crop Handout 7 Implications of the Value Chain and Value Add to Products For the Farmer

 The amount of detail that you include in your value chain depends in part upon the final product that you most identify with.
 For many producers, this is a difficult question.
 Just identifying where the product goes after it leaves your business is an important first step.
 Ask yourself, how and in what ways, your production finally reaches the consumer.
 This question can have very different answers depending on where you are in the value chain.
 Grain producers will likely have many ways in which the product reaches the final consumer and may have little control over where or how their product reaches the consumer.
-For these producers, it is key to identify the major channels or classes of products that reach the consumer.
 For instance, grains are often converted to manufactured cereal products, feed and feed products, etc. On the other hand, fresh fruit or vegetable growers may have a great deal of control over how their product reaches the consumer.
 These growers will likely want to be much more explicit with respect to the final product that they produce, i.e., fresh apples sold at roadside stand, apples picked by consumers in the orchard, apples put in storage and sold in a retail outlet, and apples processed for juice.
 The key is to identify the various ways in which your product reaches the consumer.